disburden/WGQRaidoGroup/README.md

 # License

 WGQRaidoGroup is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/disburden/WGQRaidoGroup/blob/master/LICENSE) for more info.